liboshi/win-dev-setup/README.md

 # win-dev-setup

 On Windows, <vim root path>/vimfiles is equal to ~/.vim on Linux.
-All plugins should be put in to above-mentioned folder.
+All plugins should be put into above-mentioned folder.